-Article 30/1 of the IP Code provides that anyone "manufacturing goods or providing services with identical or confusingly similar trademarks to another's, offering for sale or selling, importing or exporting, buying, keeping, shipping or stocking them for commercial purposes" shall be liable to imprisonment for one to three years and a judicial fine of up to 20,000 days.
+Article 61(A) of the Trademark Decree-Law provides that anyone manufacturing, selling or offering for sale goods or services that infringe trademark rights shall be liable to imprisonment for one to three years and a judicial fine of up to 20,000 days.
 Further, at the end of the criminal proceedings, the court can order the destruction or confiscation of the counterfeit goods.